Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Introduction

 Three classes of flexible affine varieties are described in \cite{ArK}, namely affine cones over flag varieties, non-degenerate toric varieties of dimension $\ge2$, and suspensions over flexible varieties.
 Note that affine cones over del Pezzo varieties of degree $\ge6$ are toric, thereby they are flexible.

-As for del Pezzo surfaces of degree $\le3$, the existence of at least one $\G_a$-action on an affine cone is still unknown, see \cite{FZ}, \cite[Proposition 4.21]{Z}.
-In this paper we consider remaining cases of degree 4 and 5.
+In this paper we consider cases of degree 4 and 5.
 In case of degree 5 we prove flexibility of affine cones corresponding to polarizations defined by arbitrary very ample divisors, whereas for degree 4 we prove flexibility only for certain very ample divisors, the anticanonical one included.
+As for del Pezzo surfaces of degree $\le3$, it is proven the non-existence of any $\G_a$-actions on the affine cones over plurianticanonical embeddings, see \cite[Theorem~1.1]{CPW} for the case of degree 3 and \cite[Corollary~1.8]{KPZ4} for the case of degree $\le2$.

-In the proof we use a construction from \cite{Z}, which allows to associate a regular $\G_a$-action on an affine cone over a projective variety $Y$ to every open cylindrical subset of $Y$ of some special form.
+In the proof we use the construction from \cite{Z}, which allows to associate a regular $\G_a$-action on an affine cone over a projective variety $Y$ to every open cylindrical subset of $Y$ of a special form.
 In Theorem \ref{flex} we provide a criterion of flexibility of an affine cone over a projective variety in terms of a transversal cover by such cylinders.
 We apply it to del Pezzo surfaces.

-The author is grateful to M.G.~Zaidenberg for posing the problem and numerous discussions and to I.V.~Arzhantsev for useful remarks.
+The author is grateful to M.G.~Zaidenberg for posing the problem and numerous discussions, to I.V.~Arzhantsev for useful remarks, and to the reviewer for corrections.